 Highly Experienced UUW Lawyer for Cook County Aggravated UUW Cases

+James Dimeas has been handling UUW and Aggravated UUW cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
 James Dimeas is a nationally-recognized, award-winning, UUW attorney and published author.
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 Mr. Dimeas has been named a "Best DUI Attorney."
-The American Institute of Criminal Law Attorneys have named James Dimeas a "10 Best Attorney for Client Satisfaction."
+The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any lawyer criminal defense lawyer in the United States.
+AVVO rates James Dimeas as "Superb", the highest rating possible for any UUW and Aggravated UUW lawyer lawyer in the United States.

 Free and Confidential Consultation for UUW Cases